conneillys/AI-Project/docs/Proposal.md

     Some actions have a chance of success.
 -->

-During each turn of a craft, one action is preformed until the craft is either complete or failed.
+During each turn of a craft, one action is performed until the craft is either complete or failed.
 Currently there are 30 actions available, consisting of actions that primarily increase Progress, actions that primarily increase Quality, and Buff actions which provide multi-turn effects.
-Most actions consume CP to preform, which means that most `paths` to solutions will have a fairly fixed depth.
+Most actions consume CP to perform, which means that most `paths` to solutions will have a fairly fixed depth.
 Of these 30 actions, some have prerequisites that will remove them from consideration while simulating.

+The process of calculating the effects of each action on the environment will be carried out on each member of the population in our genetic algorithm.
+This is necessary because the environment is sequential, and changing even one action will have a ripple effect.

 ### State Evaluation